smartemission/smartemission/apps/heron/README.md

 # Heron service

-The `Heron Viewer`  provides a detailed viewer.
+The `Heron Viewer` provides a detailed viewer for current and history sensor values.

 ## Hosting